Back to top

 Q: Does the District have to approve my request for a RWL?

-A: They formally approve it but they do not have discresion to say no.
+A: They formally approve it, but they do not have discretion to say no.

 Q: What happens with my benefits when I am on a RWL?